Jisobe/mybrary/README.md

 ## Git Workflow

-### **Important note:** Make sure you are committing your changes on your own branch before merging onto the main branch!
+### **Important note:** Make sure you are committing your changes on your own branch before merging onto the main branch

 * Ensure you're in the main branch by checking with: `$ git branch -a`
 * Pull from the main branch with this command to get the most up to date version (unless you had just cloned the repo): `$ git pull origin main`